realityexpander/How_to_program_from_ground_up/README.md

   - The Machine hex value opcodes are unwieldy for humans to remember, so we use "mnemonics" to represent them.
     - Mnemonics are simply human-readable names for the opcodes, like "LOAD" or "STORE" or "ADD" or "SUBTRACT" used to represent the opcodes values.
-    - The mnemonics are translated into the binary opcodes by a compiler or assembler program.
+    - These mnemonics are translated into the binary opcodes by a compiler or assembler program.

   - ## Representing Values in Memory
     - ### Binary Counting